- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 - Work record proving that the claimant had paid into the Social Security via their payroll taxes

-This section is intended to help prospective applicants for SSDI disability benefits understand the process of seeking and obtaining approval:
+This section is intended to help prospective applicants for Social Security Disability Insurance understand the process of seeking and obtaining approval:

 In many situations, claimants will not be approved merely on the strength of a particular listing in the blue book.
 When disability examiners have doubts regarding the voracity of a claimed condition, they resort to an assessment method known as “sequential evaluation”.